Entanglement study in the island of inversion region using \textit{ab initio} approach: RESULTS AND DISCUSSION

 For the Si isotopic chain, the ground state entropy plummets to a very low value, indicating weak proton-neutron correlations.
 This behavior can be explained by ${}^{34}$Si lying outside the IoI, as well as a subshell closure of the $d_{5/2}$ orbital in the proton valence space.
 For the $2^+$ and $4^+$ states, the 2p2h configuration dominates, resulting in an increase in entropy.
 The increase observed for ${}^{36}$Si and ${}^{38}$Si is consistent with the addition of valence neutrons in the $pf$ shell, which enhances the proton-neutron correlations.

 In Fig.\ref{fig:single_diagram}, we present a direct comparison between the proton-neutron entanglement entropy and the configuration mixing for the $N=20$ isotones.
 An increase in intruder configuration, which is dominated by 2p2h in ${}^{30}$Ne, ${}^{31}$Na, ${}^{32}$Mg, corresponds to an increase in entropy, and lowers as normal configuration becomes a dominant configuration again.

-This analysis demonstrates that proton-neutron entanglement entropy serves as a probe for studying correlations, such as quadrupole correlations, which are key drivers of the emergence of the IoI.
+{We note that while previous studies \cite{CJ_2023} within a single major shell reported a reduction of proton--neutron entanglement entropy toward neutron-rich nuclei, the enhancement observed here around $N=20$ is associated with the island-of-inversion region, where cross-shell excitations and intruder configurations strengthen proton--neutron correlations.} This analysis demonstrates that proton-neutron entanglement entropy serves as a probe for studying correlations, such as quadrupole correlations, which are key drivers of the emergence of the IoI.